robgoyal/robgoyal.github.io/_posts/2023-12-27-htb-busqueda.md

 ![](/assets/img/posts/htb-busqueda/revshell.png)

 as the `svc` user.
-With shell as a lower priveleged user, time to enumerate the system for any privesc vectors!
+With shell as a lower privileged user, time to enumerate the system for any privesc vectors!

 ## Privilege Escalation